 Lootika coyly smiled but did not say anything.
 Then they bade Vidrum good bye and went their way to their respective houses.

-Lootika joined her sisters and showed them her beetles and placed the box with the ball-bearing she had been gifted by Somakhya on table beside which her sister Varoli was doing her first experiments.
+Lootika joined her sisters and showed them her beetles and placed the box with the ball-bearing she had been gifted by Somakhya on the table beside which her sister Varoli was doing her first experiments.
 Later that night Lootika and her sister Vrishchika spread out their mats to sleep.
 Lying on their mats the two always talked a bit before falling asleep.
 Lootika told Vrishchika of the rove beetles and ants.
 Vrishchika in turn asked Lootika to clarify to her the mechanism of action of different acetylcholine receptors which she had just read about.
-Thus, conversing they lapsed into the realm of Hypnos.
+Thus conversing, they lapsed into the realm of Hypnos.

 In her hypnagogic state Lootika saw a woman dressed in vestures from a bygone era.
 As her image became clearer it struck Lootika that she would probably look exactly like that woman when she grew up.
 Seamlessly, Lootika’s own sense of identity merged into that woman.
 She knew her actual name was Devasomā.
 She was in the kitchen compartment of her makeshift dwelling finishing up the cooking and packing the food into containers for the next day’s journey.
 Once she was done with that she laid herself beside her husband Skandaśakti Somayājin who had already fallen asleep.
 The next day they were to move from Kapiṣṭhala to Sthaniśvara, where once the ancient river Sarasvati had flowed.
 As Devasomā waited for sleep to overtake her, she saw a spider by the moon’s light which was streaming in.
 The concentric circles with the radial threads of the web it put forth reminded Devasomā of the words of the śruti: the substratum of existence was the lūtikā from which the universe was emitted and expanded forth like the concentric circles of the web the arachnid puts forth.
 Finally once’s its job is done it is reabsorbed by the lūtikā.
 The orb of the web in its full glory, glimmering in the moonlight, reminded Devasomā of the wheel on which the brahman stands while singing the song of the victorious horses of the ārya-s even as the adhvaryu turns it thrice in the great Vājapeya ritual.
 As she fell asleep she remarked to herself indeed this is the wheel of the cakravartin, which is verily as ephemeral as the lūtikā’s web.